Eunsong/SpinDynamicsSimulator/README.md

     alpha                   = 0.02  #Gilbert damping constant

 We now define how often we will output trajectories and energies.
-Trajectory will be saved in .trj file evey nstout steps.
-If nstout is set to 0, then trajectory won't be saved, but you will still get a final configuration in .cnf file.
+Trajectory will be saved in .trj file evey *nstout* steps.
+If *nstout* is set to 0, then trajectory won't be saved, but you will still get a final configuration in .cnf file.
 Since writing trajectory to a file is one most slow part in the entire simulation keeping this value as large as possible is a good way to optimize performace.
-In particular, if dt is small enough, saving trajectory each time step is probably unnecessary unless there is a very high-frequency mode.
-Here, I decided to save trajectory every 5 time steps meaning trajectory will be saved every 0.1 time. nstenergy defined how often system energy will be saved in .eng file.
-This has nothing to do with linear simulations so you can just leave whatever value you like(I put 0 to explicitly show that we won't compute energies). nstbuff can be ignored for current version.
+In particular, if *dt* is small enough, saving trajectory each time step is probably unnecessary unless there is a very high-frequency mode.
+Here, I decided to save trajectory every 5 time steps meaning trajectory will be saved every 0.1 time. *nstenergy* define how often system energy will be saved in .eng file.
+This has nothing to do with linear simulations so you can just leave whatever value you like(I put 0 to explicitly show that we won't compute energies). *nstbuff* can be ignored for current version.

     nstout                  = 5    #save outputs every nstout steps(0 to write only the final config) nstbuff                 = 100  #output buffer size(can enable this option using BufferedBasicWriter) nstenergy               = 0    #save total energy every nstenergy steps(only for nonlinear simulations)

 Finally, since we start from a ground state configuration, in order to generate fluctuations, we must perturb a site.
-Set perturb_site = true will enable initlal perturbation.
+Set *perturb_site = true* will enable initlal perturbation.
 Location of the perturbation can be specified in perturbing_site_index, but generally you will never have to change this index.
-Amount of perturbation can be specified in perturbation_size.
+Amount of perturbation can be specified in *perturbation_size*.
 For linear simulations, this value simply determines initial spin deviation size.
 For nonlinear simulations, this value is a rotation degree(in angles) of a specified site from the initial configuration.

     perturb_site            = true #true to perturb a site at start perturbing_site_index   = 0    #index of a site to be perturbed